 Writer's Workshop is an interdisciplinary writing technique which can build students' fluency in writing through continuous, repeated exposure to the process of writing.

 Reader's Workshop has as a goal is to teach students strategies for reading and comprehension.
 The workshop model allows teachers to differentiate and meet the needs of all their students.
 Reading Workshop helps to foster a love of reading and gives students chances to practice reading strategies independently and with guidance.

 The approach has three components; a mini-lesson, extended period of practice time and a sharing period.
 Students apply what they have learned as they build their capacities as thoughtful reader's and writer's with a true voice.

-This year, our teacher's will be implementing the Common Core Aligned Benchmark English Language Arts program and Adelante (Spanish Language Arts for our DI class).
+Our teachers are implementing the Common Core Aligned Benchmark English Language Arts program and Adelante (Spanish Language Arts for our DI class).
 The program utilizes the Workshop approach in delivering language standards.
-Through the implementation of this curriculum our teachers will be able to add this strategy to their approach to providing a balanced literacy program.
+Through the implementation of this curriculum, our teachers will be able to add this strategy to their approach to providing a balanced literacy program.

 Thinking Maps are consistent visual patterns linked directly to eight different thought processes.
 By visualizing our thinking we create concrete examples of abstract thoughts.
 These patterns help all students reach higher levels of critical and creative thinking.